• Implant-Assisted Prosthetics: Treatment Planning Options for Fixed, Removable, and Hybrid Restorations

 • Exposed: The Art and Science of Emotive Clinical and Dental Laboratory Photography

 • Dental photography serves as an effective tool for communication with colleagues, and as an emotional means of marketing to patients and clients regarding our clinical services and laboratory products.
-This presentation will discuss the philosophy, equipment, and resources necessary for intraoral shade analysis, portraits, bench-top photography, and publishing outstanding high-end results with low-end consumer cost to enhance personal professional development, boost social media engagement, and for publication in scientific peer-review.
+This presentation will discuss the basic philosophy, equipment, and resources necessary for intraoral shade analysis, full-face portraits, bench-top photography, and publishing outstanding high-end results with low-end consumer cost to enhance personal professional development, boost social media engagement, and for publication in scientific peer-review.
+No experience or equipment is necessary.

 • 1) List the marketing tactics and techniques that can be used with dental photography to attract referrals, company sponsors, and clients.